 Group

-2014 2013
+2015

 RM RM

-At beginning of year 735,872 717,912
+At beginning of financial year 1,041,957 735,872

-Addition during the year 291,513 14,079
+Addition during the financial year 16,162 291,513

-Reversal during the year - (11,704)

-Foreign currency exchange adjustments 14,572 15,585
+Currency exchange differences 75,489 14,572

-At end of year 1,041,957 735,872
+At end of financial year 1,133,608 1,041,957

-Trade receivables that are individually determined to be impaired relate to debtors that are more than 360 days past due and there were no repayment arrangement at all.
+Trade receivables that are individually determined to be impaired relate to debtors that are more than 360 days past due and there were no repayment arrangement.
+These receivables are not secured by any collateral or credit enhancement.
 At the reporting date, the directors believe that the allowance for doubtful debts was adequately provided.

 Trade receivables comprise amounts receivable from sale of computer software and hardware and services rendered to customers.
-All trade receivables are granted credit periods of between 30 and 90 days.
+All trade receivables are granted credit terms of between 30 and 90 days.